Why and How ETS Questions Test Scores

 - the handwriting from documents completed on test day with handwriting on other documents

-- the essay/portfolio with that of another test taker(s), and/or published or unpublished source(s)
+- test taker's essay with that of another test taker(s), and/or published or unpublished source(s)

 - identification documents presented by the test taker on test day with other records